- The Dunedin Multidisciplinary Health & Development Study

 What is the Next Generation Study?

 Many of the original Dunedin Study members now have children of their own.
 The Next Generation Study investigates inter-generational cycles of both beneficial and harmful behaviours and outcomes.
-In addition, a recent Family Health Study gave information about the parents of the Dunedin Study members, providing a rare opportunity to examine these issues across three generations of New Zealand families.
-No other study in the world has sufficient background to study these issues to the same depth.
+In addition, the Family Health Study (2003-2006) gave information about the parents of the Dunedin Study members, providing a rare opportunity to examine these issues across three generations of New Zealand families.

 - Are children of parents with a history of mental health problems at increased risk for mental health problems themselves?
 What are the continuities and discontinuities in risk for these problems across generations and what are the co-morbidities between physical and mental health problems?